 BIOL 5016.
 PLANT EVOLUTION (I) (Odd numbered years).
 Two credit hours.
 Two hours of lecture per week.
-Prerequisite: BIOL 3435 or BIOL 3417.
+Prerequisite: BIOL 3417 or BIOL 3435 or authorization of the Director of the Department.

 Analysis of the geological, morphological, anatomical, physiological, and geographical evidence showing how the different plant phyla have evolved, with emphasis on the evolution of tracheophytes.
 Assigned reading reports.